 UniversitÃ¡rio Java), a...

 on Jan 27, 2008

 Hello!
 I have interviewed Ricardo Nakamura, from enJine project.
 In this post you will find more information about this great project and how you can use it to learn game programming using Java!

 Several APIs demand that the user is implementing the .hashCode() method.
-There are lots of standard implementations on the web, so the question is, what performance impact the implemenation of .hashCode() will have.
-I did some tests...
+The reason is that these APIs are using hash based containers (like HashMap) to have a fast means of managing lots of objects (always comparing objects using .equals() would need endless time).
+There are lots of standard implementations on the web, so the question is, what performance impact the implemenation of .hashCode...

 Java User Groups